 • Different employees use different methods to map invoices

-2. Absence of Consistent Categorization of Products and Services
+2. Inconsistency to Categorize Products and Services

 Another mistake that is often viewed in the invoicing process of contractors is that they fail to categorize the products and services consistently in the same category time after time.